jasonZYJ/ruby-on-rails-exercises/README.md

 ### Prevent direct editing of dates

-Merge this branch into you current work.
+Merge this branch into your current work.
 If you haven't already added the upstream:

     git remote add upstream https://github.com/gosmartfactory/ruby-on-rails-exercises.git